The Slow Boat from Thailand to Laos [2023 Guide]

 How to Book the Thailand-Laos Slow Boat

-There are three ways to book the slow boat:
+There are several ways to book the slow boat:

-Both of the above options will add a commission to the price of the boat ticket.
+At your accommodation / At a local tour agency: Both of these options will add a commission to the price of the boat ticket.
 However, if you are booking from Chiang Mai, Chiang Rai or Pai, transport to the pier will be included.
 It is a hassle-free way to arrange the journey.

 Views from slow boat from Thailand to Laos

-Buying a slow boat package is hassle-free. 📸: Matus Strnad
+Buying a slow boat package is hassle-free. ๐Ÿ“ธ: Matus Strnad

 Slow Boat FAQs